TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 10/Judges 10.1.md

 ---

-And after Abimelech there arose to save Israel Tola the son of Puah, the son of Dodo, a man of Issachar; and he dwelt in Shamir in the hill-country of Ephraim.
+After Abimelech there arose to save Israel Tola the son of Puah, the son of Dodo, a man of Issachar; and he lived in Shamir in the hill country of Ephraim.